 F.A.O Schwartz closed last Wednesday here in Manhattan.
 I hadn’t been inside in ~23+ years.
 The last time I went as a boy with my great childhood friend Alexander.
-As kids, Alexander had all the coolest toys and “stuff” at his house — a pool with a waterslide, a trampoline, a pool table, a refrigerator stocked with Cokes (and you could drink the whole can if you wanted) and and the movie Willow on VHS, which I made him watch which me each time I visited.
+As kids, Alexander had all the coolest toys and “stuff” at his house — a pool with a waterslide, a trampoline, a pool table, a refrigerator stocked with Cokes (and you could drink the whole can if you wanted) and the movie Willow on VHS, which I made him watch with me each time I visited.
 So when his Mom took us to the greatest toy store in the world on a trip into NYC it made sense.

 The key thing I remember about that visit is that we both bought these really simple-looking, small, styrofoam airplane things.
-But despite their humble construction these guys were special.
-Though decades have past the thing I remember most about the first visit was some guy casually tossing these little planes up in the air and seeing them loop around and come right back to him perfectly every time.
+But despite their humble construction, these guys were special.
+Though decades have passed the thing I remember most about the first visit was some guy casually tossing these little planes up in the air and seeing them loop around and come right back to him perfectly every time.
 It was magical.
 I remember he was looping them around this large pillar in the store perfectly.
 He let Alexander and me try ’em out.
 It was easy.
 It looped back on my first throw and I was mesmerized by these things.
 We both bought a small envelope containing a few of the planes and had great fun with them when we got back to the ‘burbs.

 Fast forward to two Sundays ago: I am enjoying a beautiful walk around Central Park and somehow end up being pulled towards F.A.O.
 Schwatrz with this faint idea that I had heard or read it was closing soon.
-I walk in and pass the $1200 stuffed animals — massive lions and tiger and bears — and see the iconic man-sized piano on the floor made famous by Tommy Hanks in Big, almost break my neck tripping over some kid going wild in one of the hallways with a remote controlled car.
+I walk in and pass the $1200 stuffed animals — massive lions and tiger and bears — and see the iconic man-sized piano on the floor made famous by Tommy Hanks in Big, almost break my neck tripping over some kid going wild in one of the hallways with a remote-controlled car.
 Then I turn a corner and there it is: The Dip-er-do-II.”
 An oldish gentleman is tossing it in the air in the same casual fashion and kids and their parents have gathered around to watch.

 I approach.
 “Amazing it’s still here,” I thought.
 After watching the demos for a few minutes and trying it out again myself I tell the guy demoing it, “You know, this is great because I was here probably 23+ years ago and some guy was demoing these that day and I thought they were the coolest and bought a set.”
 This man replied: “That man who sold you that set was me.”